WhatDoYouKnow/ScoreBoard/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;ArduinoMqttClient.h       0.1.8\
   \
 To use this project directly, copy the contents of project_files to a folder in your Arduino folder with the same name as the main file (currently ElectricTin_SSL_h).
 Copy the two font files to the Adafruit_GFX/Fonts folder otherwise the project will not compile.\
-Ensure the #defines are correct for the type of board you are using - either MPM4 or MPS3 - as listed in the code and then compile and upload to yuour board.
+Ensure the #defines are correct for the type of board you are using - either MPM4 or MPS3 - as listed in the code and then compile and upload to your board.